 Evidence-Based Programs, Policies, and Practices (EBPs) are found to be effective based on the results of rigorous evaluations.
 Ultimately, when choosing an intervention, we want to know first and foremost if it will work.
 In other words, is the program or policy likely to do what we hope it will do?
 Choosing a program or policy that has been scientifically evaluated to determine its effectiveness is one way to increase the likelihood of good results.
-The following definitions can help you navigate through the different kinds of prevention interventions that are out there:
+The following definitions can help you navigate through the different kinds of prevention interventions:

-- Evidence-Based Practices are strategies, activities, or approaches which have been shown through scientific research and evaluation to be effective at preventing and/or delaying an unwanted outcome.
+- Evidence-Based Practices are strategies, activities, or approaches that have been shown through scientific research and evaluation to be effective at preventing and/or delaying an unwanted outcome.

 - Best Practices are programs, strategies, or approaches that have resulted from a rigorous process of peer review and evaluation that indicates effectiveness in improving prevention outcomes for a target population.

-- Promising Practices are programs, strategies, or approaches that have some scientific research or data showing their effectiveness in delaying an unwanted outcome, but do not have enough evidence to support generalizable conclusions.
+- Promising Practices are programs, strategies, or approaches that have some scientific research or data showing their effectiveness in delaying an unwanted outcome, but do not have enough evidence to support generalized conclusions.